andreArtelt/vml/README.md

 The aim is to help students **getting a better understanding** about the behavior of machine learning algorithms.
 - What are they doing?
 - How do they behave on different datasets?
-- What effects have certain (hyper-)parameters?
+- What effects do certain (hyper-)parameters have?

 ## Features (Algorithms)
  - Generating toy datasets
  - Perceptron
  - Polynomial regression
  - Naive Bayes
+ - Logistic regression
+ - Decision tree
  - K-Means clustering
+ - Gaussian mixture
  - KNN (K nearest neighbors)

 ## Webdemo